Great Yarmouth Borough Council elections

-One third of Great Yarmouth Borough Council in Norfolk, England is elected each year, followed by one year without election.
+Great Yarmouth Borough Council elections are held every four years to elect Great Yarmouth Borough Council in Norfolk, England.
 Since the last boundary changes in 2004, 39 councillors have been elected from 17 wards.
+Prior to 2019 elections were held three years out of every four for a third of the council at a time.

 Great Yarmouth rejected the introduction of a directly elected mayor by 15,595 votes to 10,051 in a referendum in 2011, held at the same time as the 2011 election.

-Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 1999 have been: